ChASE-library/ChASE/docs/installation.rst

 ChASE with MPI+OpenMP
 ---------------------

-Modern homogenous supercomputers are often equipped with hunderds of thousands of nodes which are connected with fast networks.
+Modern homogeneous supercomputers are often equipped with hundreds of thousands of nodes which are connected with fast networks.
 Each node is of NUMA (Non-uniform memory access) types, which composes several NUMA domains.
 Each NUMA domain has its local memory, and is able to access the local memory of another NUMA domain within the same node.
 Within a NUMA domain, a processor can access its own local memory faster than any other non-local memory.

-When running ChASE on modern homogenous clusters in the ``MPI/OpenMP`` hybrid mode, this `NUMA effect` should be considered.
-In order to attain good performance, we recommand:
+When running ChASE on modern homogeneous clusters in the ``MPI/OpenMP`` hybrid mode, this `NUMA effect` should be considered.
+In order to attain good performance, we recommend:

     1. Ensure each NUMA domain having at least 1 MPI task.